 - If the batter is runny, add powdered poha/ attukulu or rice flour or semolina.
 Set this side for 10 mins.
 It becomes thicker after it is soaked.
 Now adjust the consistency, if required, you may add very little water or can proceed as it is if the consistency is right.
 Check by making few fritters, if they are hard you need to add little water.

-- Add cumin, chopped chilies and onions.
+- Add cumin, chopped chilies, ginger and onions to the batter.

 - Shape the batter to round balls with your fingers and drop them in the hot oil.

-- serve them warm with your favorite chutney
+- serve them warm with your favorite chutney.

-how to make maida punugulu
+How to make maida punugulu

-- mix 3/4 cup maida, 3 tbsp rice flour, 3 tbsp curd, 1 green chili, 1 small onion, 1/2 tsp. chopped ginger, salt as needed and 1/4 tsp soda.
+- Mix 3/4 cup maida, 3 tbsp rice flour, 3 tbsp curd, 1 green chili, 1 small onion, 1/2 tsp. chopped ginger, salt as needed and 1/4 tsp soda.
 Set this aside for 30 to 45 minutes.

 - Heat oil and drop small portions of the batter in hot oil.
 Fry until golden.